 loud voice”

-MCCRACKEN'S OUTREACH has clearly resonated with the Boston scene.
-Following her win for "Soul/R&B Act of the Year" from the New England Music Awards, the Boston songwriter scored nominations for "Female Performer of the Year" (NEMA) as well as "Singer/Songwriter of the Year" and "Vocalist of the Year" (Boston Music Awards).
+McCracken's outreach has clearly resonated with the Boston scene.
+Following their win for "Soul/R&B Act of the Year" from the New England Music Awards, the Boston songwriter scored nominations for "Female Performer of the Year" (NEMA) as well as "Singer/Songwriter of the Year" and "Vocalist of the Year" (Boston Music Awards).

-WHILE TRAVELING THE US on her tiny songs tour in THE fall of 2023, McCracken extended a piece of herself again with her release of "idle", an intimate solo EP consisting of 3 deeply emotional songs.
+While traveling the US on their tiny songs tour in THE fall of 2023, McCracken extended a piece of themselves again with their release of "idle", an intimate solo EP consisting of 3 deeply emotional songs.

-A THROUGH LINE OF RADICAL VULNERABILITY is drawn through "break my heart" to "danger detector" and "walk to the moon"; muted fingerpicking and whispered metaphors hit the listener's ear as though they're right there in the room, nestled into a safe space for sharing feelings.
-The songs contain more questions than answers from the soul singer as she works through the fuzziness of relationships, pairing them against the backdrop of her own psychology.
+A through line of radical vulnerability is drawn through "break my heart" to "danger detector" and "walk to the moon"; muted fingerpicking and whispered metaphors hit the listener's ear as though they're right there in the room, nestled into a safe space for sharing feelings.
+The songs contain more questions than answers from the soul singer as they work through the fuzziness of relationships, pairing them against the backdrop of their own psychology.

 “i’ve always been a lot – big ideas, high standards, loud voice. we all internalize lessons about how we should be in the world, and i learned to shrink myself down. the best way to keep the peace was for me to be an ‘easy’ kid; there wasn’t much space for messy and complicated feelings, so i just denied mine altogether for so much of my life. ‘just right’ is a love song to myself and to anyone else who needs to hear this: you’re not too much, you’re not too little– you’re just right, just as you are.”